 Finally the examiner looked at his watch and snapped, “You have to lower a fidded topmast.
 What’s your first action?”
 Convinced he was about to fail David retorted “Send for the bosun!”.
 The examiner gave him a long hard look then grinned and said, “That was the most sensible answer I’ve heard today!”
 He pulled a pad towards himself, wrote “Passed” in large letters and tore off the sheet.
 “Give that to the clerk”, David then shot out of the office before he could change his mind!
 The following week he collected his brand new second mate’s certificate and made for Leadenhall Street and the Blue Star Line Offices as he had an important decision to make!

-For the last couple of years David was becoming enamoured with the idea of flying – but also wanted to stay at sea, so the obvious choice was the Fleet Air Arm.
+For the next couple of years David became enamoured with the idea of flying – but also wanted to stay at sea, so the obvious choice was the Fleet Air Arm.
 However, if he applied for fixed wing then it was likely with his navigational background he would be streamlined as an Observer (Navigator).
 By 1959 the Royal Navy had started offering short service commissions as helicopter pilots, and David duly applied.
 After basic naval training on H.M.S.
 Thunderer and H.M.S.
 Seahawk he was awarded his ‘wings’ and sent to HMS Osprey (R.N.A.S.
 Portland) in Dorset for advanced and operational training.

-Several ships later he was lent to HMS Surprise in the Med for 3 weeks for a large Naval Exercise.
+Several ships later he was seconded to HMS Surprise in the Med for 3 weeks for a large Naval Exercise.
 On this vessel there was a large teak deck which the First Lieutenant decreed was his cocktail and dance deck, but David decreed it was his flight deck; they reached a compromise – at cocktail parties drinks were served from the helicopter’s cabin!

 David was then given command of the Air Sea Rescue flights on H.M.S.
 Hermes.
 A couple of months later while Hermes went back into Plymouth for 10 days David detached the flight to RAF Valley in Anglesey for mountain flying training and then returned to Culdrose via Brawdy.
 This of course gave him the opportunity to fly over Borth.
 Telling his No 2 to hold clear, he let down to 200 ft over Ynyslas, roared over the golf course and along the main street to his parents house Wave Crest.